kakoni/palveluvayla/README.md

 - Security Server, Turvapalvelin.
-Security server acts as a gateway between the organisation connected to the X-Road and the X-Road infrastructure.
+Security server acts as a gateway between the organisation connected to the X-Road and the X-Road infrastructure.Local applications see the security server as a provider of all web services offered by other organizations.
 Access rights control is performed at the database's security server.
 To perform queries from organizations information system to other X-Road databases.
 Security servers use certificate-based authentication for inter-server communication.
 The security server stores all received messages (queries or responses) to a query log